shubhampachori12110095/Gender_Classifer_tensorflow/Tensoflow For Poets.md

 ### What you'll Learn
 - [x] How to use Python and TensorFlow to train an image classifier
 - [x] How to classify images with your trained classifier

+### step1: Preparations

+* Install TensorFlow
+ Before we can begin the tutorial you need to install tensorflow.

+> If you already have TensorFlow installed, be sure it is a recent version.
+This codelab requires at least version 1.2.
+You can upgrade to the most recent stable branch with

+> pip install --upgrade tensorflow